 It is with regret that we must inform you of our intent to rescind the offer of employment sent you to you on [date] for the job of [position] at [Company X].

-As noted in our letter of offer and per our discussion during your interview, our standard hiring process includes a background check and verification of prior education and employment.
+As noted in our original offer letter and per our discussion during your interview, our standard hiring process includes a background check and verification of prior education and employment.

-During this process, we were unable to verify the BA degree from [University name] that you claimed on your application.
+During this process, we were unable to verify the BA degree from [University name] on your application.

-Also, your previous employer, [Company name], could only verify a record of part-time, temporary employment, not the full-time salaried role that was listed on your resume and described in the interview.
+In addition, your previous/current employer, [Company name], could only verify a record of part-time, temporary employment, not the full-time salaried role that was listed on your resume and described in the interview.

 While we welcome any information that would clear up this discrepancy, the job offer sent to you on [date] is no longer valid at this time.

-We’re writing to follow up upon our offer of employment, sent to you by email and phone call on [date].
+We’re writing to follow up on our offer of employment, sent to you by email and during a phone call on [date].